19hours/sg-statutes/Acts/Monetary Authority of Singapore Act.md

 “significant business”, in relation to a relevant financial institution, means the usual business of a financial institution belonging to the same class of financial institutions as that relevant financial institution;

-“transferee” means any person (being a person who is, or who has applied or will be applying to be, approved, authorised, designated, recognised, registered, licensed or otherwise regulated, under this Act or any of the written laws set out in the Schedule, to carry on the significant business of the transferor) to which the whole or any part of a transferor’s business is, is to be, or is proposed to be transferred under section 30AAG(1);
+“transferee” means any person (being a person who is, or who has applied or will be applying to be, approved, authorised, designated, recognised, registered, licensed or otherwise regulated, under this Act or any of the written laws set out in the Schedule, to carry on the significant business of the transferor) to which the whole or any part of a transferor’s business is, is to be, or is proposed to be transferred under section 38(1);

+[Act 31 of 2017 wef 04/06/2018]

-“transferor” means a relevant financial institution the whole or any part of the business of which is, is to be, or is proposed to be transferred under section 30AAG(1).
+“transferor” means a relevant financial institution the whole or any part of the business of which is, is to be, or is proposed to be transferred under section 38(1).

+[Act 31 of 2017 wef 04/06/2018]

 [Act 9 of 2013 wef 18/04/2013]

 ### Information of insolvency, etc.

-30AAA\.—(1) Any relevant financial institution which is or is likely to become insolvent, which is or is likely to become unable to meet its obligations, or which has suspended or is about to suspend payments, shall immediately inform the Authority of that fact.
+32\.—(1) Any relevant financial institution which is or is likely to become insolvent, which is or is likely to become unable to meet its obligations, or which has suspended or is about to suspend payments, shall immediately inform the Authority of that fact.

 (2) Any relevant financial institution which contravenes subsection (1) shall be guilty of an offence and shall be liable on conviction to a fine not exceeding $100,000 and, in the case of a continuing offence, to a further fine not exceeding $10,000 for every day or part thereof during which the offence continues after conviction.

+[Act 31 of 2017 wef 04/06/2018]

 [Act 9 of 2013 wef 18/04/2013]

 ### Action by Authority if relevant financial institution unable to meet obligations, etc.

-30AAB\.—(1) The Authority may exercise any one or more of the powers specified in subsection (2) as appears to it to be necessary, where —
+33\.—(1) The Authority may exercise any one or more of the powers specified in subsection (2) as appears to it to be necessary, where —

 (a) a relevant financial institution informs the Authority that it is or is likely to become insolvent, or that it is or is likely to become unable to meet its obligations, or that it has suspended or is about to suspend payments;